davidruvolo51/shinytutorials/src/pages/tutorials/rmarkdown-shiny/index.md

 You can create additional templates, render them accordingly, and pass as many parameters as you like.
 I haven't tested interactive visualizations in templates, but I would imagine they would work as long as you reference the correct `param`.

 Even though this is basic example, I've noticed that it takes a few seconds to render and load the template.
 The dataset is fairly small too.
 I would recommend preprocessing the data outside the markdown template (where possible).
 You can use loading animations and run them while the template is rendering.
 There are few loading ui packages on github.
 Search for `r shiny loading screen animations`.

+Another thing I noticed when using parameterized reports in shiny applications, is that the it additional shared css files are loaded into the application (i.e., shiny dependencies).
+This may be an issue if you are using custom css as some styles will be overwritten or clash with the additional css files.
+To my knowledge, there doesn't seem to be a way to prevent the css files from loading.

 For more information on parameterized reports, check out the [documentation](https://rmarkdown.rstudio.com/developer_parameterized_reports.html%23parameter_types%2F).